kr15h/ofxPiMapper/README.md

 ./example_basic
 ```

-If you plan to use `example_gamepad`, make sure you have [SDL2](https://www.libsdl.org/) development files installed on your system.

 If you plan to use `example_remote-server` and `example_remote-client`, make sure that you have added [ofxJSON](https://github.com/jeffcrouse/ofxJSON) dependency to your `openFrameworks/addons` folder prior compilation.

 ## Usage